Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 1. Do you take my insurance plan?

 For many of us, the pediatrician we select relies on whether she’s covered under our insurance.
-Even if she shows up in your network, you’ll want to give the office a call to double check that they still accept your insurance.
+Even if she shows up in your network, give the office a call to double check that they still accept your insurance.
 Some websites may not be as current, and the doctor’s office will provide an accurate answer.

 2. Will you be available around my due date?